Th3-DoC/BabySitter/README.md

 Lightweight MC Admin Plugin.

+Add debug command/if statements

+check on disable handles crashes

 Add Rule Book Command to save (item in hand or items in hotbar) for first join players.
 Integrated With Rewards sytstem